 Historically, startup accelerators or incubators were run by stand alone organizations like Techstars and Y Combinator, or in connection with venture capital funds, like Highland Capital and Lightbank, or in connection with the entrepreneurial programs at many of the leading business universities, like Stanford and Chicago.
 Now, many corporations are entering the mix, with their own startup accelerators and incubators, most typically tied to helping drive innovation and startups in their industry (e.g., Blue Cross targeting healthcare startups).

 Here were the corporations I found from a few online searches: AOL, Barclays, Blue Cross, Citrix, Coca-Cola, Deutsche Telecom, Disney, GE, Hershey, IBM, Kaplan, Microsoft, Natl.
-Assn. of Realtors, Nike, P&G, Pearson, Samsung, Siemens, Sprint, Target, Turner/Warner Brothers, Volkswagen and Walgreens.
+Assn. of Realtors, Nike, P&G, Pearson, Samsung, Siemens, Sprint, Target, Turner/Warner Brothers, Volkswagen, Walgreens and Walmart.

 What was interesting here was whether the corporations built these efforts on their own, or partnered with some third party to run these efforts for them.
 Keep your eye on Techstars, who is powering at least eight of these corporate accelerators, getting a strong foothold in each of the key industries (e.g., powering Barclays in finance, Disney in entertainment, Kaplan in education, Microsoft in technology, Target for retail, Sony (and others) in music, and Sprint in telecommunications).
 Very clever moves by David Cohen, Brad Feld and rest of the Techstars team, as startups most likely want programs directly related to their industry, as compared to the more generic programs originally launched by Techstars and most others.

 It was also interesting to see that a few of these corporations were also opening accelerators or incubators in multiple locations around the world, to help solve their problems globally, and to better tap into local entrepreneurs by country.
 Very smart!!